-The United States Breastfeeding Committee hosts this series of bi-monthly webinars as part of its efforts to "create and model a culture of inclusion, diversity & equity" (USBC Strategic Framework Goal 4).
+The United States Breastfeeding Committee hosted this series of bi-monthly webinars as part of its efforts to "create and model a culture of inclusion, diversity & equity" (USBC Strategic Framework Goal 4).
 With funding support from the W.K.
-Kellogg Foundation, this series will focus on building the capacity of the breastfeeding field to apply both an "equity lens" to inform and guide our external strategies and activities, but also an "equity mirror" to examine our internal structures, culture, and policies.
-Webinars are held every two months (in odd-numbered months) on the fourth Tuesday of the month from 2:00-3:30 p.m.
-ET.
+Kellogg Foundation, the series focused on building the capacity of the breastfeeding field to apply both an "equity lens" to inform and guide our external strategies and activities, but also an "equity mirror" to examine our internal structures, culture, and policies.

 The USBC has been funded by the W.K.
 Kellogg Foundation to host this community as part of an inclusive learning and transformation process for the "First Food" field.
 The community will build the capacity of the breastfeeding field to apply both an "equity lens" to inform and guide our external strategies and activities, but also an "equity mirror" to examine our internal structures, culture, and policies.

 To access previous webinar recordings and search the archives by keyword, speaker name, and more, visit the file library in the Racial Equity Learning Community.

 The B.L.A.C.K Course

 Ngozi D. Walker-Tibbs and TaNefer Camara